vnedkov/pve-k8s/backends/README.md

 ## Setup
 ### Open an AWS account
 If you don't have an AWS account, open a new one.
-The resource use will qualify for the free tier.
+The resource use (S3 bucket + DynamoDB table) will qualify for the free tier, so there is no financial reason not to use AWS S3 as a backend
 ### Create an S3 bucket
 Login in AWS console and create a new bucket.
 Please note, bucket names are globally unique, so choose a name that is unlikely to exist already.
 Disable public access.
 ### Create a DynamoDB table